 They might contain malware or send you to a malicious web destination.
 If you are at all suspicious, don’t open them.
 Competent service providers don’t send messages requiring you to log in via an embedded link.
 Also pay special attention to attached files – once they are opened, these attachments can give someone else complete control over your computer, initiate attacks on other computers, or send spam to any contact in your address book.

 Yes, poor grammar is a sign of phishing.
-Always be suspicious, even if you are not a language expert.
-Looking for unusual language and vocabulary, or misspelled words can help prevent your organization from becoming the next victim of cybercriminals.
+Always be suspicious, even if you are not a language teacher.
+Looking for unusual language and vocabulary, or misspelled words can help prevent your organisation from becoming the next victim of cybercriminals.
 Keep in mind that bad spelling and other grammar mistakes are more common with phishing emails that have been translated from other languages.
 This kind of attack has become far rarer today, but the basic form of attack hasn’t changed much – only the quality of the social engineering and the far more professional presentation.
-Another linquistic element that can signal an attempted attack is generic greetings and formulations.
+Another linguistic element that can signal an attempted attack is generic greetings and formulations.
 So if an email starts "Dear recipient" or " Dear user", be wary.

 4) Suspicious urgency?

 The scammer wants you to panic.
 Don’t let threats get to you.
 Does the email desperately call for help, seek urgent rescue, threaten blackmail or appeal to your emotions?
 Beware, these are often the tactics of a cybercriminal.
-Do not answer an email if it uses phrasing such as: "If you do not respond within 48 hours, your account will be canceled" or "If you don't answer, your account will be automatically deactivated."
+Do not answer an email if it uses phrasing such as: "If you do not respond within 48 hours, your account will be cancelled" or "If you don't answer, your account will be automatically deactivated."

 5) Too scary or too good to be true?

-Remember that social engineering focuses on human weaknesses.
+Remember that social engineering focusses on human weaknesses.
 Does the email promise you money?
 Does it suggest you inherited a fortune?
 Look for the same message in Google’s search engine.
 You'll probably find that thousands of other people have received the same fraudulent message.
 But you also have to know that cybercriminals using social engineering methods are trying to keep up with trends, for example shopping platforms.
 Black Friday sales can be a great opportunity for them to send out mass emails claiming issues with order and asking for your personal information.

 6) The subject differs from the message